fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 |----------|--------------|
 | object   | no           |

-Number of Pods (instances) to run of the application.
+Number of pods (instances) to run of the application.
 Based on the values of `minimum` and `maximum`, this object also controls whether the number of replicas should be automatically scaled based on load.